Niloqui/SpideyPC_starting_script/README.md

 # How to use
-You can either use the .py script with Python or use the .exe export made using pyinstaller: https://pyinstaller.org/en/stable/
+You can either use the .py script with Python or use the .exe export made using pyinstaller ( https://pyinstaller.org/en/stable/ )

 You need to download NirCmd to make this script work: https://www.nirsoft.net/utils/nircmd.html

 The **.exe** *(or the **.py**)* and the **.json** file must be put in the same directory of SpideyPC.exe.